-In partnership with SAIT, the district offers a free two-year program earn a Dual-Credit Nutrition for Healthy Lifestyles Certificate in addition to an Alberta High School Diploma upon completion of their Grade 12 year.
+In partnership with SAIT, the district offers a free 2.5 year (five semester) program to earn a Dual-Credit Nutrition for Healthy Lifestyles Certificate in high school.

 The program focuses on nutrition and its role in human development, disease, current trends and the principles of critically evaluating information about nutrition.
 Students will also learn about sports nutrition, health promotion and behaviour change.
 Students will modify and evaluate recipes for population needs and complete a major project related to their areas of interest in healthy living.